What is the advantage of the Early Law School Admission Program (ELSAP)?

 The Early Law School Admission Program (ELSAP) saves a whole year of studies.
-A student can get their bachelor's and JD degrees in six years instead of seven, because the first year of law school counts towards the undergraduate degree.
+A student can earn both a bachelor’s and JD degree in six years instead of seven, because the first year of law school counts toward the undergraduate degree.

 Is the Early Law School Admission Program (ELSAP) available to all RMU students?

-NO. Not all degree programs are able to participate in ELSAP.
-The program is available ONLY to students in all majors in the School of Business (SBUS) and students in certain designated majors in the Department of Social Sciences within the School of Education and Social Sciences (SESS).
+No. Not all degree programs are able to participate in ELSAP.
+The program is available ONLY to students in all majors in the School of Business (SBUS), students taking a BA in English within the School of Communication and Information Systems (SCIS), and students in certain designated majors in the Department of Social Sciences within the School of Education and Social Sciences (SESS).

 What are the requirements to become a candidate in this program?

-Only full-time on-ground freshmen students are eligible to apply.
+Only full-time on-ground freshmen students are eligible to apply to become a candidate for ELSAP.
 Transfer students are not eligible.
 The program is open to applications from students who have:

 Am I guaranteed admission to law school by being a candidate in this program?

 No. This is an early admission program, NOT a guaranteed admission program.
 There is NO guarantee of law school admission.
 Students are accepted into ELSAP only as candidates.
-There are challenging requirements to remain in the program as well as for admission to Duquesne law school.
+There are challenging requirements to remain in the program as well as for admission to law school.
+NOTE: Specific information regarding the requirements for admission to each of the RMU Law School Partners may be obtained by contacting the Coordinator of the RMU Pre-Law Advisory Program.

 Is there an extra fee to apply?